 Now that you’ve identified the practice’s abandoned property, you must comply with the statutory requirements of your state.
 It is essential to understand your state’s requirements regarding values and time periods that apply to unclaimed property.
 States also have defined time frames outlining when the various steps are performed.

 Attempt to contact the patient in writing, mailed to the patient’s last known address.
 If the attempt is unsuccessful, and the property remains with the practice, the unclaimed property should be reported and remitted to the state.
 Most states have adopted the uniform reporting format of the National Association of Unclaimed Property.
 Also, most have selected an annual reporting deadline of November 1 for all property abandoned after the holding period.
 Abandoned funds are remitted with this report filing.

-Take the necessary steps to become and maintain compliance.
+Take the necessary steps to handle patient credits correctly.
 If the practice does not currently report or remit unclaimed property to the state, now is the time to become compliant.
-There are non-compliance penalties, such as the state assessing what it “determines” to be the estimated amount of unclaimed property held by the practice.
+There are non-compliance penalties, such as the state assessing what it determines to be the estimated amount of unclaimed property held by the practice.
 These penalties can be much higher than actual unclaimed property amounts of the practice.